amirmmafakheri/Diverman/README.md

 # Word and Filename Extractor

 This script is a command-line tool designed to extract words, hyphenated words, and common filename patterns from either a text file or the HTML content of a URL (or list of URLs).
-It's useful for **reconnaissance**, **web content analysis**, and **data extraction tasks** in cybersecurity, automation, or text processing.
+It's useful for **reconnaissance**, **web content analysis**, and **data extraction tasks** in fuzzing, automation, or text processing.

 ---